 As featured in The Green Bay Press Gazette, January 2010

-The peace sign veggie peeler is 5.75" (14.6 cm) long and comes in four groovy colors.
+The peace sign veggie peeler is 5.75" (14.6 cm) long and comes in three groovy colors.
 Use the dropdown list above to choose a color.
 If the one you want isn't listed there, we're sold out of that color.
-The manufacturer only sells these in a standard assortment, so we seldom have all four colors in stock at once.
+This is a discontinued product, so once it's gone, it's gone forever.

 This is a functional peeler with a sharp blade, but it's not the most heavy-duty kitchen utensil you've ever seen.
 Its novelty value is its main ap-peel (ahem).
 Your peacenik vegetarian friend will go easy on it anyway.
 It does not come in a box or package.